 All Sorento models also get a heap of safety equipment including a 360-degree camera, lane keep assist, forward collision warning, hill start assist, parking-collision-avoidance assist and speed limit assist.
-The nifty Blind-spot View Monitor (BVM), which can help the driver avoid a collision on roads with multiple lanes.
-This projects a live video feed into the left or right side of the driver’s display when indicating to change lanes, and shows a clear video of any vehicles hidden in the car’s blind-spot.
+The nifty Blind-spot View Monitor (BVM) projects a live video feed into the left or right side of the driver’s display when indicating to change lanes, and shows a clear video of any vehicles hidden in the Sorento’s blind spot.